LI-Nieves/DnD-notes/docs/data/notes/ad5d789p1z8uu223odqx63k.md

     - Drow reveals all RBRs are dead
     - Nezznar intends to visit the town
     - Nezznar intends to kill Nundro, preparing a spell to do so, and Nundro pleads for his life
-    - Emerit uses Mage Hand to attempt to throw a rock to distract Nezznar
+    - Emiret uses Mage Hand to attempt to throw a rock to distract Nezznar
     - Nezznar notices the rock and starts looking for us
 - Nezznar encounters Hildebrand, who failed to hide
-- Emerit talks to Nundro, who turns out to be Gundren's brother
+- Emiret talks to Nundro, who turns out to be Gundren's brother
     - Nundro, Tharden (another dwarf), and Gundren were supposed to go through WEC together
     - Gundren was late, and Nundro and Tharden were captured by Nezznar and tortured; Tharden died
 - We agree to help Nezznar navigate the cave